 - Eradicating cross-border trade and investment flow obstacles

 - Providing taxpayers the protection they need from double taxation—direct or indirect

 - Promoting the capital’s free movement and the exchange of goods and services

 B. Investor Protection

 The protection of the investments is in one of the UAE’s best interests, signing 58 agreements with the aim to protect and promote investments.
-These agreements have been done between the UAE, 25% of the nations in the world, and most of its trading partners.
+These agreements have done between the UAE, 25% of the nations in the world, and most of its trading partners.

 The Investment Protection Agreement has the following goals: